protesilaos/my-website/_commentary/2026-04-02-learning-from-land.md

 suffice.
 I have not seen all of the flowers, for instance.
 The ones that do grow in my vicinity are beautiful.
 Appreciating their beauty does not require knowledge of the totality of flowers.
 I do not have to fathom every possible flower.
-What I get is enough and am thankful for it.
+What I get is enough and I am thankful for it.